-James Altucher is one of my all-time favourite writers and I rarely go more than a few months without rereading his book Choose Yourself.
+James Altucher is one of my all-time favorite writers and I rarely go more than a few months without reading his book Choose Yourself.

-He has founded or cofounded over 20 companies and 17 have failed.
+James is an American hedge fund manager, entrepreneur, bestselling author, blogger, and podcaster.
+He has founded or co-founded over 20 companies and 17 have failed.
 He sold one for $15 million and spent all of the money — all of it.
 Then he built and sold another within its first year for $10 million.

 He is invested in about 28 private companies.
 He advises about another 50 private companies — companies ranging from $0 in revenues to a billion in revenues.

-This conversation is long than usual but you will not even notice because not a second is wasted.
+This conversation is longer than usual but you will not even notice because not a second is wasted.

 Now, let’s hack…